Are we looking at the next big move in Mondelez International Inc. (MDLZ)?

-Mondelez International Inc. (NASDAQ: MDLZ) is -1.11% lower on its value in year-to-date trading and has touched a low of $54.72 and a high of $68.81 in the current 52-week trading range.
+Mondelez International Inc. (NASDAQ: MDLZ) is -1.73% lower on its value in year-to-date trading and has touched a low of $54.72 and a high of $68.81 in the current 52-week trading range.
 The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
 Why not look at analysts view on what the future holds for the stock.
-The MDLZ stock was last observed hovering at around $66.66 in the last trading session, with the day’s loss setting it -0.75% off its average median price target of $75.00 for the next 12 months.
-It is also 17.61% off the consensus price target high of $80.00 offered by 27 analysts, but current levels are 3.78% higher than the price target low of $68.50 for the same period.
+The MDLZ stock was last observed hovering at around $64.29 in the last trading session, with the day’s gains setting it 1.21% off its average median price target of $75.00 for the next 12 months.
+It is also 18.12% off the consensus price target high of $80.00 offered by 27 analysts, but current levels are 5.07% higher than the price target low of $69.00 for the same period.

 Top 5 Undervalued Stocks To Own In 2023